🇺🇦 Ukraine · NSSMC · Virtual Assets Act 2022

 Develop AML/CFT Compliance Framework

-Prepare a comprehensive AML/CFT program per Ukraine's Law on Prevention and Counteraction of Legalization of Criminal Proceeds (Anti-Money Laundering Law).
+Prepare a complete AML/CFT program per Ukraine's Law on Prevention and Counteraction of Legalization of Criminal Proceeds (Anti-Money Laundering Law).
 Appoint a compliance officer registered with the State Financial Monitoring Service (SFMS/Derzhfinmonitoring).
 Implement KYC/CDD procedures, risk-based approach documentation, and suspicious transaction reporting workflows.

 2–4 weeks